 It's easy to acquire, relatively cheap, and everyone planning to do basic service on their suspension fork, air shock, or dropper post should own some.
 I've used it around the house on a few different things that need to slide - reducing breakaway friction - and it's become common enough in my life that I start getting nervous when I'm down to the last 1/4 of a container.
-Locally it's available at plenty of bike shops, SuspensionWerx, and MEC and it can also be purchased directly from the Slickoleum.
+Locally it's available at plenty of bike shops, SuspensionWerx, and MEC or you can find it online.

 Dumonde Tech for Freehubs

 Pro X Freehub Oil or Pro X Freehub Grease?
 That is indeed the question and for many hubs.
 The answer is slurry of both.
 I'm also a fan of Dumonde Tech's Regular formula chain lube but I know personal preference reigns in that category.
 Another good one is Boeshield T9.

 Lubing up hub guts, on the other hand, is settled law.
 Any hub with pawls, I'm running Dumonde Tech Pro X Freehub products.
 Hubs with coil springs like the Industry Nine Torch get the oil only and for hubs like the new Industry Nine Hydra or Race Face Vault that use leaf springs, I use grease on the springs and add a bit of oil to the works.
 I've also used Dumonde Tech Pro X Freehub Oil in place of mineral oil on the True Precision Stealth roller clutch hub and with the magnetic pawls of the Project 321 hubs.